yuvalmGS/gigaspaces-wiki-jekyll/xap100/maven-plugin.markdown

 # Viewing Persistent Data

 When running a Processing Unit that uses persistency, e.g when using the _basic-async-persistency_ template, one would like to view the persisted data.
-OpenSpaces Maven Plugin makes it easy to start the HSQLDB viewer to immediately view persisted data.
+XAP Maven Plugin makes it easy to start the HSQLDB viewer to immediately view persisted data.

 {% note %} The HSQLDB viewer is for monitoring HSQLDB databases only. {%endnote%}